felix-seifert/serverless-on-heroku/README.md

-As the caller does not have to be in the same network or network region, we implemented an [example form on GitHub pages](https://felix-seifert.github.io/serverless-on-heroku/frontend/) which you can use to try out your one-off dyno and see how Heroku can be used to implement serverless Functions-as-a-Service.
+As the caller does not have to be in the same network or network region, we implemented an [example form on GitHub pages](https://felix-seifert.github.io/serverless-on-heroku/frontend/) which you can use to try out your one-off dyno and see how Heroku can be used to implement serverless Functions as a Service.
 You just have to provide the name of your Heroku app, your Heroku API key, the name of your dyno and the name which should be used in the Python function above.
 It will return the logs of the app in which you can see the return value.